Overseas Pakistanis are best ambassadors of country: Sirajul Haq

 Meanwhile, the JI chief alongwith his delegation attended the conference of Rabita Aalim-e-Islam.

-The delegation included JI Foreign Affairs Director Abdul Ghaffar Aziz, Deputy Secretary General Muhammad Asghar and former president of Ittehad Ulema Pakistan and MAN Maulana Abdul Malik.
+The delegation included JI Foreign Affairs Director Abdul Ghaffar Aziz, Deputy Secretary General Muhammad Asghar and former president of Ittehad Ulema Pakistan and MAN Maulana Abdul Malik.—Agencies